sohu18/google-page-rank-algorithm/README.md

 Similarly we create the transition matrix which show's the probability or percentage of the specifc webpages as follows

-Transitional matrtix:
+ Transitional matrtix
-In the matrix below, you can see probability of the links between pages:
+In the matrix below, you can see probability of the links between pages

 $$
 M = \begin{bmatrix}